matteodem/meteor-boilerplate/README.md

 # meteor-boilerplate

 This boilerplate is here to give you a structure for typical meteor projects, with a console tool to ease up some tasks.
+Here's what you get with it.

+* meteor-boilerplate console tool, for scaffolding files and more
+* Helpful packages included, for example [Iron Router](https://github.com/EventedMind/iron-router) and [Velocity](https://github.com/xolvio/velocity)
+* Given folder structure to keep code clean

 Here's what the boilerplate looks like: [boilerplate.meteor.com](http://boilerplate.meteor.com)

 ## How to install